Tom* sat for the California Bar Exam several times—many (##) times.

 Congratulations, Tom!
 It must feel amazing to free yourself from the bar exam.

-* For privacy reasons, Tom declined to publish his real name and the recording of the interview.
-However, the quotes are real (edited for flow, similar to the other case studies), and he may be open to talking with you personally.
-Please email me to check if he is willing to further discuss what he’s shared here.
+* For privacy reasons, Tom declined to publish his real name, number of attempts, and the recording of the interview.
+However, the quotes are real (edited for flow, similar to the other case studies).